 IOSCO members survey responses indicate that there are no regulatory frameworks established in any jurisdictions that directly govern the development and testing of algorithms used by PTRRS providers.
-A possible risk associated with improper controls or governance of the algorithm produced by PTRRS providers is that the algorithm may not adequately ensure that all markets participants are treated the same.
+A possible risk associated with improper controls or governance of the algorithm produced by PTRRS providers is that the algorithm may not adequately ensure that all markets participants are treated fairly.
+This report does not propose any specific regulatory interventions by IOSCO members but suggests that they should continue to monitor and observe emerging risks and recommends sound practices for PTRRS providers and users.

 In certain jurisdictions, such as the UK, PTRRS providers that are authorized institutions are subject to conflicts of interest requirements which prevent the interests of one client being put ahead of the interests of another to the financial advantage of the provider.
-However, a lack of appropriate controls and governance of the algorithms may lead to a risk of not all market participants being treated in the same way, even if unintentional.
+However, a lack of appropriate controls and governance of the algorithms may lead to a risk of not all market participants being treated fairly, even if unintentionally.
 During roundtable discussions, PTRRS users raised this as a potential concern particularly for smaller firms, noting that supervision or regulation of the algorithms would provide comfort to smaller firms when onboarding with PTRRS providers.
-At present, the level of transparency that PTRRS users have in relation to the algorithms is limited and PTRRS users tend to test the algorithms based on their outcomes.
+At present, the level of transparency that PTRRS users have in relation to the high-level functioning and outcomes produced by the algorithms is limited.
+We consider that these should be explainable at the point of onboarding.